TsinghuaC3I/webOne/README.md

 ## Inference

 The inference code is in the `inference/` folder.
-The released test file is `testset/alltest.json`, which contains 570 tasks.
+The released test file is `testset/alltest.json`.
 There are two inference modes:

 | Mode | Entry point | Description |
 | --- | --- | --- |